-Work Zone Traffic Safety
+Staying Safe in Work Zone Traffic

-- Slow down.
-More than one-third of fatal accidents in work zones are caused by speeding.1 Obey the posted speed limit, even if you do not see any work currently in progress.
+- Slow down: More than one-third of fatal accidents in work zones are caused by speeding.1 Obey the posted speed limit, even if you do not see any work currently in progress.

-- Obey road crew flaggers and road signs.
-Flaggers and warning signs are there to help all drivers move safely through the work zone.
+- Obey road crew flaggers and road signs: Flaggers and warning signs are there to help all drivers move safely through the work zone.

-- Be patient.
-While roadwork can be an inconvenience, remember that the crews are working to improve roads and make everyone's drive safer.
+- Be patient: While roadwork can be an inconvenience, remember that the crews are working to improve roads and make everyone's drive safer.